Irving Langmuir Award In Chemical Physics

-Sponsored by GE Global Research and the ACS Division of Physical Chemistry
+Sponsored by General Electric Global Research and the ACS Division of Physical Chemistry

-Before he became a well-known theoretical chemist, James L. Skinner was captivated by music and mathematics, two disciplines that Pythagoras once connected with the quote, “There is geometry in the humming of the strings.”
-In fact, Skinner majored in music early in college, at one point considering a career as a professional French horn player.
+Talking about his own graduate experience, Mark A. Johnson says he valued the encouragement to explore.
+“It’s very seductive when you are allowed to fail and then succeed and feel the satisfaction from that,” he says.
+“It’s very inefficient, but what came out of it was a real joy in doing basic research.”

-But his love of math eventually pulled him in an altogether different direction.
-Skinner was enthralled by the notion that equations could be used to describe the universe.
-“Taking this precise language and intimately relating it to what is going on in the physical world was quite appealing to me,” he says.
+Now the Arthur T. Kemp Professor of Chemistry at Yale University, Johnson tries to maintain that environment in his own research group as it studies fundamental properties of frozen clusters.
+In particular, Johnson is known for examining hydrated protons and electrons and how water’s hydrogen-bonding network accommodates them.
+The team uses hybrid spectroscopic techniques that combine the ability to get mass and formula from mass spectrometry with structural information from optical spectroscopy.

-He is a fellow of the American Academy of Arts & Sciences and the American Physical Society.
-The honor he is most proud of, however, is the University of Wisconsin Chancellor’s Distinguished Teaching Award, which he received in 2003.
+Johnson’s techniques are being applied to a broadening range of systems.
+“Tools that he originally crafted to address problems in the chemical physics domain have evolved into a powerful analytical platform” that can provide new information on polypeptides, supramolecular architectures, and highly unstable intermediates in homogeneous catalysis, says Kenneth Jordan, a chemistry professor at the University of Pittsburgh whose research includes theoretical studies of water clusters.
+Johnson “has extended his cryogenic-ion chemistry approach to provide a general means with which to obtain highly resolved vibrational spectra for essentially any species produced using a wide array of ionization methods.”

-Although Skinner didn’t become a professional horn player, he maintains his connection to music by singing in a local choir.
+Johnson, 54, received a Ph.D. from Stanford in 1983, then did postdoctoral research with W. Carl Lineberger at the University of Colorado, Boulder, before joining the Yale faculty in 1985.

-Skinner will present the award address before the ACS Division of Physical Chemistry.
+He will present the award address before the Division of Physical Chemistry.

 Join the conversation